With many similar parables Jesus spoke the word to them, as much as they could understand.Mark 4:33

-This verse presents one great rule of revelation in the words
+This verse presents one great rule of revelation: God only reveals

 as much as they could understand.
 Jesus teaches people only as they can take it.
 This is the rule upon which God works with us.
 He does not show us everything at once.
 If He did, He would destroy us.